-The Group and Company do not expect that the adoption of the Standards listed above will have a material impact on the financial statements of the Group and Company in future periods.
+The Company and the Group do not expect that the adoption of the other Standards listed above will have a material impact on the financial statements of the Company and the Group in future periods.

 Hedge accounting for a portfolio of financial assets and liabilities whose principles have not been adopted by the EU remains unregulated.
-According to the Group's and Company's estimates, the application of hedge accounting to a portfolio of financial assets or liabilities pursuant to IAS 39: "Financial Instruments: Recognition and Measurement" would not significantly impact the financial statements, if applied as at the balance sheet date.
+According to the Company's and the Group's estimates, the application of hedge accounting to a portfolio of financial assets or liabilities pursuant to IAS 39: Financial Instruments: Recognition and Measurement would not significantly impact the financial statements, if applied as at the balance sheet date.

-2.3.
-Significant accounting judgments, estimates and assumptions
+2.2 Significant accounting judgments, estimates and assumptions

-2.3.1.
-Significant accounting estimates
+2.2.1 Significant accounting estimates

-The preparation of the Group's and the Company's financial statements require management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, during the reporting period or at the reporting date respectively.
+The preparation of the Group's and the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, during the reporting period or at the reporting date respectively.
 However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.
 The key assumptions concerning the future and other key sources of estimation uncertainty at the statement of financial position date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below: